amin-abbasi/go-boilerplate/README.md

 - **`models.go`**
   - Defines the `User` struct representing a user with username, email, and password fields.
-  - Manages the `DB` map acting as a simple in-memory user database.
+  - Manages the MongoDB database connection and collections.
   - Defines the `SECRET_KEY` used for JWT token generation.

 ## Running the Project